rohan-v8rma/HTML-Handbook-and-CSS-Canvas/README.md

 ```
 NOTE: **favicon** is a small square image that represents a website in web browsers.

+##  Writing Semantic HTML

+TODO

+## Non-breaking Space `&nbsp`

+A commonly used entity in HTML is the non-breaking space: `&nbsp;`

+A non-breaking space is a space that will not break into a new line.

+Two words separated by a non-breaking space will stick together (not bSreak into a new line).
+This is handy when breaking the words might be disruptive.

+If you write 10 spaces in your text, the browser will remove 9 of them.
+To add real spaces to your text, you can use the `&nbsp;` character entity.

 # CSS Reference

 ## What is CSS?